-From this perspective, personality is the vehicle through which the self (the spiritual self, the soul) operates in the world, particuarly in social interactions.
+But in addition to the psychological viewpoint, I also hold a more spiritual view of personality — a trans-personal view of the personal self.
+From this perspective, personality is the vehicle through which the self (the spiritual self, the soul) operates in the world, particularly in social interactions.

-If the essence of you is like a source of pure white light, then your personality is like a set of filters overlaying the source, creating colourful patterns.
-In other words, your essence is pure potential and your personality represents those aspects of potential which are actually manifesting.
+If the essence of you is likened to pure light, then your personality is like a set of filters overlaying the light source, creating colourful patterns.
+In other words, your essence is pure potential and your personality represents those aspects of potential which are actually focused into manifestion.
 (See Overleaves: the structure of personality.)

-So what is personality?
-It depends upon which perspective you take on human nature.
+Bottom line: It depends upon your perspective on human nature.

-From my perspective, fundamentally accepting the existence of the soul and free will, the personality is the lower self while the soul is the higher self.
-Personality is the ‘costume’ worn by the soul as it operates in the material world in human form.
+If you believe that the universe is a self-creating intelligent being, exploring and expressing itself through the myriad forms of humanity and other creatures, then personality is an individually-tailored vehicle for such exploration.
+From my perspective, fundamentally accepting the existence of the evolving soul and free will, the personality is the lower self while the soul is the higher self.
+Each soul is one self-aware strand of the creative impulse of the universe.
+Personality is the ‘costume’ or ‘vehicle’ used by a soul as it operates in the material world in human form.

-But I also think it is important to have a multi-layered view of the personality itself.
-There is a deep, inner part of the personality — that ‘selective filtering’ I talked about — which is the framework specially adopted by the soul for a specific human lifetime.
+The personality itself has several layers to it.
+There is a deep, inner part of the personality — the facets in focus, specially adopted by the soul for a specific human lifetime.
 This ‘deep’ or ‘true’ personality reflects our soul’s purposes in life.